patelrohanv/patelrohanv.blog/posts/dva-c01-studying-code.md

   * can manage updates and dependencies
   * can roll back to a previous state
 * write CloudFormation template -> upload to S3 bucket -> CloudFormation reads the template in the bucket and makes the relevant API calls -> result is called a "stack" (the set of resources CloudFormation builds from the template)

+###### Serverless Application Model (SAM)

+* extension for CloudFormation to define Serverless applications
+* uses simplified syntax for definining serverless resources
+* SAM CLI used for packaging your deployment code, uploading it to S3, and deploying

+  * `sam package` - packages for application and uploads to S3
+  * `sam deploy` - deploys serverless application using CloudFormation

+###### Nested Stacks

+* stacks that create other stacks - enables re-using CloudFormation code

+  * standard configurations - load balancers, web servers, application servers